 The capability of having an integrated 2D-3D environment allows you to work with your data, maps, and scenes alongside one another.
 You can quickly switch between maps and scenes as well as link them together for a synchronized viewing experience.

 2D draped content is shown in the 2D Layers category in the Contents pane, and all 3D layers are in the 3D Layers category.
 KML layers have their own category in scenes, KML Layers, because a KML layer can contain both 2D and 3D nodes in the same file.

 Convert a map to a scene

 When creating a 3D scene, you may often start from a 2D map you've already authored.
-To convert an existing imported map, use the Catalog pane, expand the Maps node, right-click the map you want to convert, point to Convert and choose To Global Scene or To Local Scene .
-If you have the map currently open as a view, on the View tab, in the View group, click Convert to choose which scene mode you want to convert to.
+To convert an existing map to a scene, use the Catalog pane, expand the Maps node, right-click the map you want to convert, point to Convert and choose To Global Scene or To Local Scene .
+If you have the map currently open as a view, you can also click the View tab, and in the View group, click Convert to choose which scene mode you want to convert to.

 When you convert a map to a scene, the existing map remains unchanged, and a new scene item is created in your project.
 All of the layers within the new scene were copied from the map and can now be viewed as updated within the 3D view.
 For tips on what to expect when you convert from 2D to 3D, see Common questions about maps in ArcGIS Pro.